Most recently updated on May 10, 2023

 In its first year, Tulsa Remote received 10,000 applications.
 They selected 100 participants and 70 accepted the offer.
 Only two left town early.

 The program is certainly catching a trend wave.
 Telecommuting in the United States increased almost 160 percent between 2005 and 2017.
 In early 2020, it was estimated that 5 million Americans worked from home at least half the time.
-It’s estimated that 26 percent of the U.S. workforce is working remotely this year due to the lingering effects of the COVID-19 pandemic.
+It was estimated that 26 percent of the U.S. workforce was working remotely in 2021 due to the lingering effects of the COVID-19 pandemic.
 Even after COVID-19 subsides, it’s estimated 22 percent of U.S. employees will work primarily from home in 2025.
+As of May 2022, there were a reported 4.7 million U.S. employees who worked remotely at least half their workweek.

 Officials at Tulsa Remote say the pandemic increased the demand for their services.

 Tulsa made national news in June 2020 when President Donald Trump held an indoor campaign rally in the midst of the COVID-19 pandemic.
 Only about half of the BOK Center was filled when the president spoke.
 A few days after the event, it was revealed that six staff members on the president’s team had tested positive for the novel coronavirus.
 Three weeks after the rally, there was a spike in COVID-19 cases in the Tulsa area.
 Former Republican presidential candidate Herman Cain, who attended the Tulsa rally, tested positive for COVID-19 a couple weeks later and died on July 30.

 The campaign rally also brought to the surface an ugly episode in Tulsa’s past.